vadimsoltan/video-dimensions-editor/README.md

 - **Second point**: describes the height of the cropped video.
 - **Third point**: describes the width of the cropped video.

+To save the video press the `s` key.
+To exit the looping video press the `q` key.

 ### Requirements

 - opencv-python

+To install dependencies run `pip3 install requirements.txt`